-At campuses where card access is installed on room doors, students are required to swipe the Penn State id+ Card and enter their personal four-digit pin code.
-This technology is currently available at Penn State Beaver, Penn State Greater Allegheny, Penn State Mont Alto, Penn State Harrisburg Capital Village and some buildings at Penn State Behrend.
+At campuses where access control is installed on room doors, students are required to tap the Penn State id+ Card or mobile credential.
+This technology is currently available at Penn State Beaver, Penn State Greater Allegheny, Penn State Mont Alto, Penn State Harrisburg Capital & portions of Nittany Village and some buildings at Penn State Behrend.